 How custom styles work

-Your house style is implemented by mapping LawVu Draft's internal layout structure to your Word styles.
+Your house style is implemented by mapping LawVu Draft’s internal layout structure to your Word styles.
 This mapping is called a style scheme.
-You can even store multiple style schemes, e.g. one for contracts, a separate one for legal briefs and yet another one for formal letters.
+You can create multiple style schemes (for example, contracts, legal briefs, or formal letters).

 Optionally, you can add template detection rules so LawVu Draft automatically selects the correct style scheme when a matching Word template is opened.